SignalK/vedirect-serial-usb/README.md

 Compatible Victron products:

-- BMV-700 series of Battery Monitors
+- BMV-700 series of Battery Monitors (reported to work also on the BMV-600)
 - SmartShunt series of Battery Monitors
 - SmartSolar Chargers
 - BlueSolar Chargers